mh9924/NoireHook/README.md

 # NoireHook
 Reverse engineering of L.A.
-Noire for easy modding via API
+Noire to provide an API for easy modding